Sweeteners: Low-Calorie Options

 Many low-calorie sweeteners are now available.
-This article features information on a few of the newer ones.
+This article features information on a few of the newest sweeteners to the commercial market.

 Both SweetLeaf and Truvia are made from the stevia herb, a plant that is native to northeast Paraguay and a member of the chrysanthemum family.
-SweetLeaf contain only stevia, and Truvia contains both stevia and a sugar alcohol.
+SweetLeaf contains only stevia.
+Truvia contains both stevia and a sugar alcohol.

 Stevia currently is grown many places, including Paraguay, Brazil, Japan, China, Colombia, southern Ontario, Mexico, and India.
 Stevia consumption has occurred outside of the United States for decades.
 In fact, the first documented use of stevia was in 1887 by the scientist Antonio Bertoni.
-Stevia is 30 times sweeter than sugar in its unprocessed form and 250-300 times sweeter once it is purified.
+Stevia is 30 times sweeter than sugar in its unprocessed form and 250 to 300 times sweeter once it is purified.

 SweetLeaf and Truvia contain 0 calories.
 Both of these products are used for cooking and baking, and both products’ Web sites feature a recipe section.
-Both manufacturers are in the process of formulating bulk baking products.
 Truvia offers a conversion chart on its Web site for cooking and baking purposes—¾ teaspoon (tsp) Truvia=2 tsp sugar.

-The World Health Organization and the US Food and Drug Administration have deemed stevia safe in moderate amounts.
+The World Health Organization and the US Food and Drug Administration (FDA) have deemed stevia safe in moderate amounts.
 Stevia is now added to many beverages, including soda and juice products manufactured by the Coca-Cola Co. and Odwalla.
 Stevia is used in gum, yogurt, pickles, dried seafood, fish and meat, vegetables, condiments, frozen foods, and confectionaries.
-PepsiCo is developing its own version of stevia, known as PureVia™.

 Whey Low products are made from a blend of fructose, sucrose, and lactose, which are blended to interact in a way that is not completely absorbed in the body.
-Whey Low products, therefore, contain 5 calories/1 tsp.
+Therefore, Whey Low products contain 5 calories/1 tsp.
 Whey Low products are available in granular, brown (Whey Low® Gold), and powdered sugar replacement varieties.
-Whey Low® Type D is a granulated sugar substitute, which is marketed specifically to diabetics, because it has no more than 20% of the glycemic index of glucose.
+Whey Low® Type D is a granulated sugar substitute, which is marketed specifically to people with diabetes, because it has no more than 20% of the glycemic index of glucose.
 In addition, a Whey Low product for ice cream is available, specially formulated for making homemade dairy ice cream.
 A Whey Low maple syrup product also is sold.